iz0qwm/weather_station_powershell/README.md

 Installation:<br>
 <li>Download https://github.com/cathodic-protection-co/AdamLib
+<li>Compile it
-<li>In the same directory install this repository
+<li>In the same directory where there is AdamCmd.exe install this repository
+<li>Download and install in the same directory the YPwmOutput.exe.
+Info here: http://www.yoctopuce.com/EN/products/usb-actuators/yocto-pwm-tx